Combining Synthetic Marijuana and Alcohol

 Abusing synthetic marijuana, which is sometimes known as K2 or Spice, can lead to a wide range of negative side effects.
 Alcohol is another legal drug that can often cause significant health problems for users.
 On their own, both substances can be very dangerous, with a high potential for addiction and life-threatening overdoses.
 When these habit-forming substances are used together, however, the risks dramatically increase.
 Mixing synthetic marijuana and alcohol is dangerous and potentially life-threatening.

 Because both of these drugs are legal, many people assume that they must be safer — or at least far safer than so-called “street drugs.”
-In point of fact, however, alcohol is one of the most dangerous recreational drugs on the market, and it is responsible for approximately 95,000 deaths each year in the United States alone.
+In point of fact, however, alcohol is one of the most dangerous recreational drugs on the market, and it is responsible for approximately 95,000 deaths each year in the United States alone, according to "Facts About U.S. Deaths from Excessive Alcohol Use" from CDC.
 Synthetic marijuana is widely available due to a legal loophole, but it is a very under-researched substance with unpredictable and often dangerous effects.
 Individuals who are looking for a safe and legal way of getting intoxicated often abuse synthetic marijuana and alcohol, unaware of the dangers they are exposing themselves to.
 People who combine these two dangerous substances put themselves at an even more significant risk.

 What is Synthetic Marijuana?